yarongon/fasttext_docker/README.md

-# Docker for fastText Training
+# Docker for fastText Model Training

 [fastText](https://fasttext.cc/) is a library for learning text classification and word representations, created by [Fascebook AI Research](https://research.fb.com/category/facebook-ai-research/).